Dagim-Fikru/DERASH-Anti-crime-App-using-Flutter/README.md

 ### - Role based authorization
 ### - User login/signup authentication
+### - User can change his/her user name and even can delete the account
 ### - Admin can add and delete new location of the police stations(CRUD)

 # Business Features